-A recent ecologically based study found direct links between recreational use on the river and environmental damage.
+An ecologically based study found direct links between recreational use on the river and environmental damage.
 For example, visitors leaving kayaks while on the river have trampled vegetation and eroded riverbanks and sand point bars.
 Also, numerous trees have been damaged from climbing and rope swinging.

 The study showed that managing the types of activities on the river is just as important, if not more important, as managing the number of visitors.

 Follow these seven tips to help protect the Weeki Wachee River: